 One of the great joys of my position at OMG Commerce is speaking daily with eCommerce entrepreneurs.
-I love these initial conversations where many times I’m personally discovering for the first time a brand I’ve never heard of but has millions in sales and thousands of fans.
+I love these initial conversations where, many times, I’m personally discovering a brand I’ve never heard of but has millions in sales and thousands of fans.

 These brands arrive on my calendar and subsequent Google Meet or Zoom calls from existing client referrals, or have consumed our thought leadership content via Facebook, YouTube, blogs, or eCommerce Evolution podcasts.
-They arrive (many times) already convinced that we know what we’re doing (and we do) when it comes to scaling brands on Google, YouTube, or Amazon.
-In the case of YouTube, they’re excited to add a new channel and many times are eager to “get going as fast as possible.”
+They arrive (many times) already convinced that we know what we’re doing (and we do) when it comes to scaling brands and advertising on YouTube, Google or Amazon.
+In the case of YouTube advertising, they’re excited to add a new channel and many times are eager to “get going as fast as possible.”

 This is when it starts to get interesting.
-In their eagerness to “get going” and take advantage of the opportunities YouTube has to reach the largest available audience on the planet, there is a tendency to skip over the questions of readiness to advertise on YouTube.
+In their eagerness to “get going” and take advantage of the opportunity that placing ads on YouTube has to reach the largest available audience on the planet, there is a tendency to skip over the questions of readiness to advertise on YouTube.
 In most cases, the answer is more of a maybe than a definitive “Yes!”
-Without a good understanding of what's required for YouTube success, you're almost surely headed for disappointment.
-You'll end up spending money on an ad that seems great but isn't a good fit for YouTube.
-Or you could spend copious amounts of money on campaigns that don't accomplish your actual objectives.
+Without a good understanding of what's required for YouTube marketing success, you're almost surely headed for disappointment.
+You may end up spending money on an ad that seems great but isn't a good fit for advertising on YouTube.
+Or you could spend copious amounts of money on YouTube marketing campaigns that don't accomplish your actual objectives.
 For the brands we work with at OMG Commerce, most ad spend launches start in the $30,000 to $60,000 per month range for an initial test.
 However, we have successfully launched with test budgets at half of those amounts.

-It’s important to point out that even a less-than-stellar campaign on YouTube is rarely a total loss.
+It’s important to point out that placing less-than-stellar ads on YouTube as part of your campaign is rarely a total loss.
 Consider for instance the positive impact Brand Lift can have when it comes to spending on YouTube.
 However, most emerging brands should not consider a YouTube budget that doesn’t have a direct impact on conversions.

-Potential YouTube advertisers for Trueview for Action campaigns fit into three distinct levels of readiness to advertise on YouTube.
-Since we’re all interested in making sure our YouTube campaigns are a hit, we’ll use a baseball analogy for our levels of YouTube readiness.
+Potential Trueview for Action campaigns fit into three distinct levels of readiness to advertise on YouTube.
+Since we’re all interested in making sure our campaigns are a hit, we’ll use a baseball analogy for our levels of YouTube advertising readiness.

-How YouTube ready is your brand?
-Let’s dig into these three levels to help you determine your level of readiness so you can chart a course of action for your advertising success on YouTube.
+Is your brand ready to advertise on YouTube?
+Let’s dig into these three levels to help you determine your level of readiness so you can chart a course of action for your success when advertising on YouTube.

-Your Brand/Product has a clear and compelling story with clear and compelling benefits that lend themselves well to video.
-Your brand has a “Wow Factor” or at the very least a unique story to tell.
+Your Brand/Product has a clear and compelling story with clear and compelling benefits that lend themselves well to video ads on YouTube.
+Your brand has a “Wow Factor” or at the very least, a unique story to tell.

-You know your desired outcome from the YouTube campaigns (Brand Lift vs. Conversion or a combination of the two).
+- You know your desired outcome from the YouTube marketing campaigns (Brand Lift vs. Conversion or a combination of the two).

-Your target product or service lends itself well to demonstrations or visuals before and afters.
+- Your target product or service lends itself well to demonstrations or visuals before and after.

-Your brand/product has positive reviews along with social proof including written testimonials or user-generated video testimonials or professionally produced testimonial interviews.
+- Your brand/product has positive reviews along with social proof including written testimonials, user-generated video testimonials, or professionally produced testimonial interviews.

-You may have video content, but it’s not quite ready to run on YouTube.
+You may have video content, but it’s not quite ready for advertising on YouTube.
 Here are questions to ask:

 - Do I have video content that is over 35 seconds long that will work with the Trueview for Action ad format?